Your cart is currently empty.

-Intellipaat Spark training in Houston is a complete course which includes various components like Spark Core, RDD, SQL, Machine Learning libraries (MLlib) and Scala programming language.
-By enrolling to this course, you will get experience working on real-world projects to gain mastery over Apache Spark.
-Get the best Spark and Scala course in Houston by the top Apache Spark Experts.
+Intellipaat Spark training in Houston is a complete course that covers various topics like Spark Core, RDD, Machine Learning libraries (MLlib), Scala programming language etc. In this course, you will work on real-time projects to clear the Cloudera Certification exam.
+Get the best Spark and Scala course in Houston now.

 In Intellipaat’s Apache Spark course, you will learn about:

 Apache Spark training in Houston can be taken by:

 There are no prerequisites for learning Spark online.
 However, a basic knowledge of database, SQL and query language can help.

 The cost of the Spark Certification Exam in Houston is $295 USD and the duration of the CCA Spark and Hadoop Developer Exam (CCA175) is 120 minutes.